11 Reasons Your Portable AC Fills with Water Too Quickly

 1. High Humidity in Your Area

-For example, in Louisiana or Texas the average relative humidity is about 75 percent.
-This is really high and they are among the top humid cities in America.
+For example, in Louisiana or Texas, the average relative humidity is about 75 percent.
+This is really high, and they are among the top humid cities in America.

-Condensation
+Condensation on Glass

 So if you are living in one of these regions of US or any other comparable regions in the world, you will have to empty water pan pretty many times.

-In cities with low humidity, like Nevada or Arizona, that have very low average relative humidity (below 40 percent), the frequency of manual drainage is very low.
+In cities with low humidity, like Nevada or Arizona, that have a very low average relative humidity (below 40 percent), the frequency of manual drainage is very low.

 In case you are thinking of buying a portable AC, consider which type is best for you.

-In a region with low humidity, you may use a portable AC without self-evaporative technology, as you will not face problems with recurring drainage.
+However, in a region with low humidity, you may use a portable AC without self-evaporative technology, as you will not face problems with recurring drainage.

-2. Dirty Air Filter
+2. Dirty Air Filter of Portable AC

 The air that is cooled by your portable AC is delivered to the living space after it has gone through an air filter.
 Filter blocks dust and debris from the air.